Curly Hair Adventures

 When deep conditioning, I:

-• Keep my hair in twists and apply product to each individual twist
+• Keep my hair in twists and apply product to each twist

 • Roll my twists into two bantu knots/buns